 In addition to packing a basic emergency kit, don’t forget to take a few precautions before hitting the road.
 Check your tire pressure, oil and car battery to make sure your car is safe to drive.
 Also take time to fully charge your cell phone before leaving your house.
 Finally, dress for the weather.
 Wear a heavy winter coat, boots, gloves and a warm hat.
 Remember, if you are in a car wreck or stranded on the side of the road, you will be without heat.

-I am dedicated to helping people who have suffered injuries in accidents which were not their fault.
+My law practice is dedicated to helping people who have suffered injuries in accidents which were not their fault.
 Born and raised in Milwaukee, I come from a family of medical professionals.
-Although I always knew I wanted to be a lawyer, my background has helped me understand and represent individuals injured in accidents.
+My background and experience help me understand and represent individuals injured in accidents.